All missing residents accounted for after Texas tornadoes

-GRANBURY, Texas All seven people listed as missing after a monster Texas tornado that tore homes from their foundations and uprooted trees on Wednesday have now been accounted for, leaving the death toll at six, authorities said on Friday.
+GRANBURY, Texas All seven of the people listed missing after a monster tornado on Wednesday have now been accounted for in Granbury, Texas, leaving the death toll at six, authorities said on Friday.

-Workers were clearing debris to allow residents of the most damaged areas in the town of Granbury to return to see the destruction, possibly on Saturday.
+Workers were clearing debris to allow residents of the most damaged areas to return to see the destruction.
 Volunteers have arrived in droves to help with the massive cleanup effort, said Lonny Haschel, a spokesman for the Texas Department of Public Safety.

 "Crews are trying to shore things up to make sure it's safe for people to return," Haschel said.
 "There is still debris everywhere, and some still falling off the houses, so we want to make sure it is safe."